 Black-and-white chemicals are not as dangerous as some color chemicals, but the difference shouldn’t be a justification for carelessness.

 Years ago, Ilford published a warning to users of Ilfospeed developer that it could affect the sperm count of male users.
 Whether or not the warning decreased or, indeed, increased sales of the product isn’t known.
 But, as a general rule, treat all chemicals as if they’re poison.

 Always clean up spills, wash your hands, and mix powdered chemistry outside or in a well-ventilated place.
 You can read my other article on darkroom safety advice here later.

 (1) Find a suitable space.
-As previously mentioned, bathrooms are not recommended, but if you take extra care, they can be used temporarily as darkrooms.
+As previously mentioned, bathrooms are not recommended if you want to build a darkroom , but if you take extra care, they can be used temporarily as darkrooms.
 My current darkroom is housed in a small laundry situated outside my apartment.

 I emptied, cleaned, and painted the room, which had been unused for years, and it serves the purpose quite nicely.
 Sheds are also a good option, although making them light-tight can be tricky–especially if the roof has no ceiling.

 Look for a space that has running water, electricity, and a minimum of natural light.
 (These requirements may seem obvious, but I’ve seen friends try to set up darkrooms in spaces that offered none of the above, and the frustration of the experience made their life hell!)